-Another way to investigate the penetrance is to identify loss-of-function mutations from non-obese subjects.
-In a large screening study, Jacobson et al. identified three variants I102T, F202L, and N240S from non-obese subjects (18).
+Another way to investigate the penetrance is to identify loss-of-function mutations from nonobese subjects.
+In a large screening study, Jacobson et al. (18) identified three variants, I102T, F202L, and N240S, from nonobese subjects.
 We showed here that I102T results in loss-of-function, whereas N240S results in a small decrease in both binding capacity and maximal response.
-Since the subjects harboring these variants were not obese, these results also suggest that MC4R mutations do not always result in obesity.
-Perhaps this also reflects the fact that obesity is a multi-factorial disease, with both genetic and environmental components.
+Because the subjects harboring these variants were not obese, these results also suggest that MC4R mutations do not always result in obesity.
+Perhaps this also reflects the fact that obesity is a multifactorial disease, with both genetic and environmental components.

-We recently proposed a classification scheme based on in vitro properties of the mutant receptors to catalog this ever-increasing battery of MC4R mutations.
-This classification scheme was modeled after the classification of LDL receptor mutations causing familial hypercholesterolemia (34) and cystic fibrosis transmembrane conductance regulator mutations causing cystic firbosis (35).
-As such, Class I are null mutants; Class II are intracellularly trapped mutants; Class III are binding defective mutants; Class IV are signaling defective mutants; and Class V are variants with apparently normal function (17).
-According to this scheme, all the variants characterized here except I102S, I102T and N240S would belong to Class V. N240S may be classified as a Class II mutant, with slightly decreased cell surface expression.
-Mutants I102S and I102T belong to Class III.
+We recently proposed a classification scheme based on in vitro properties of the mutant receptors to catalog this everincreasing battery of MC4R mutations.
+This classification scheme was modeled after the classification of low-density lipoprotein receptor mutations causing familial hypercholesterolemia (34) and cystic fibrosis transmembrane conductance regulator mutations causing cystic fibrosis (35).
+As such, class I are null mutants; class II are intracellularly trapped mutants; class III are binding-defective mutants; class IV are signaling-defective mutants; and class V are variants with apparently normal function (17).
+According to this scheme, all of the variants characterized here except I102S, I102T, and N240S would belong to class V. N240S may be classified as a class II mutant, with slightly decreased cell surface expression.
+Mutants I102S and I102T belong to class III.
 It should be emphasized that no direct relationship between the different categories of the mutations and severity of obesity can be assumed.

-3. The importance of functional studies when new MC4R variants are identified
+The importance of functional studies when new MC4R variants are identified

-All the studies on functional characterization of the MC4Rs used the artificial expression system in HEK293 cells.
+All of the studies on functional characterization of the MC4Rs used the artificial expression system in HEK293 cells.
 The only study that used a neuronal cell line showed that the same results were obtained when compared with the experiments using HEK293 cells (14).
 HEK293 cells are widely used for pharmacological studies because of its high expression of the downstream signaling molecules, including Gs and adenylyl cyclase.
 Together with its ease of transfection, these cells are ideal for studying Gs-coupled GPCRs.
 One validation of the system is that correlation of the severity of the defect in vitro with severity of obesity in vivo was observed (21).
 However, there is one obvious disadvantage of using this cell line, i.e. the presence of spare receptors.
-Therefore, although the expression is decreased for some mutants expressed in HEK293 cells, the signaling of those cells is similar to wt MC4R presumably due to spare MC4Rs in the HEK293 cells.
-(Since loss-of-function MC4R mutations cause obesity by haploinsufficiency, no spare receptors are likely to be present in vivo).
-It is important, therefore, that studies on the functional properties of MC4Rs variants in HEK293 cells examine cell surface receptor expression and ligand binding properties in addition to hormone-stimulated cAMP because defects in receptor expression and/or ligand binding (which would have detrimental effects in vivo) may not be severe enough to permit detection of a loss of signaling in the HEK293 cells.
+Therefore, although the expression is decreased for some mutants expressed in HEK293 cells, the signaling of those cells is similar to wt MC4R, presumably due to spare MC4Rs in the HEK293 cells.
+(Because loss-of-function MC4R mutations cause obesity by haploinsufficiency, no spare receptors are likely to be present in vivo.)
+It is important, therefore, that studies on the functional properties of MC4Rs variants in HEK293 cells examine cell surface receptor expression and ligand-binding properties in addition to hormone-stimulated cAMP because defects in receptor expression and/or ligand binding (which would have detrimental effects in vivo) may not be severe enough to permit detection of a loss of signaling in the HEK293 cells.